 AFCLAA is a single authority dealing with all aspects of criminal legal aid for those prosecuted through the Service Criminal Justice System.
-The authority is a part of the Military Court Service (MCS) but remains a statutory authority to retain independence from the Service Prosecuting Authorities, the single service personnel departments and other agencies involved with service discipline.
+The authority is part of Defence Business Services, and remains a statutory authority to retain independence from the Service Prosecuting Authorities, the single service personnel departments and other agencies involved with service discipline.

 Our role and responsibilities

 Although non-statutory, the’ JSP 838: Armed Forces Criminal Legal Aid Scheme ’ is based upon the same principles as those which apply in the civilian system, with additional provision for the unique circumstances of entitled personnel.
 So, for example, determination (review) and payment of costs and disbursements is calculated using the formulae applied to lawyers defending in the Crown Court, whether the matter relates to cases for service personnel abroad or not.

 Criminal Legal Aid, through AFCLAA, may be applied for by the following personnel, in the following circumstances:

 - members of the armed forces, worldwide, for all matters dealt with by the service courts, including Court Martial and Summary Appeal Court